eleanoraallen/GraphDocs/README.md

 ### Misc Tags

-- `<Line>` : makes a horizontal line separating two parts of the documentation body or the sidebar (note: only works outside of other body tags)
+- `<Line>` : makes a horizontal line separating two parts of the documentation body or the sidebar (note: only works outside of other body tags if you want to add a line within a body tag, just use the markdown ---)

 ---